Overview

 Entitlements within Okta can be granted using four methods:

-• Policy rule: Birth right granting of entitlements based upon a users profile attribute and/or group membership.
-This does require that the user has been assigned to the application via group or assigned individually and selected as Policy Assignment method type.
+- Policy rule: Birthright granting of entitlements based upon a user's profile attribute and/or group membership.
+This does require that the user has been assigned to the application via group or assigned individually and selected as the Policy Assignment method type.

-• Entitlement Bundle: The grouping of one or more entitlements that can be requested through a self service access request.
-Users assigned or not assigned to an application can request a bundle.
-Users previously assigned as Policy will stay policy.
-Users not already assigned to an application will be assigned via the Access Request and set to Custom Assignment method type.
+- Entitlement Bundle: The grouping of one or more entitlements that can be requested through a self-service access request.
+Users, whether assigned or not assigned to an application, can request a bundle.
+Users previously assigned as Policy will stay Policy.
+Users not already assigned to an application will be assigned via the Access Request, with the Custom Assignment method type.

-• Admin UI: Administrators can add/remove Custom Entitlements for a user on the assignment tab of an application using entitlements.
-This method does require the user to be assigned either Custom or Policy Assignment method type.
-When assigned a custom entitlement via the UI, the user will automatically be assigned to Custom Assignment method type and no longer be eligible for Policy rule based entitlements.
-All existing entitlement bundles or policy based entitlements are converted to custom.
-At this moment the Admin can then decide on which entitlements the user should keep.
+- Admin UI: Administrators can add/remove Custom Entitlements for a user on the assignment tab of an application using entitlements.
+This method does require the user to be assigned either the Custom or Policy Assignment method type.
+When assigned a custom entitlement via the UI, the user will automatically be assigned to the Custom Assignment method type and no longer be eligible for Policy-rule-based entitlements.
+All existing entitlement bundles and policy-based entitlements are converted to custom entitlements.
+At this point, the Admin can decide which entitlements the user should keep.

-• Grant API can grant a Policy, an Entitlement Bundle or one or more Custom Entitlements.
-The same rules above apply for Assignment method types.
+- Grant API: can grant a Policy, an Entitlement Bundle, or one or more Custom Entitlements.
+The same rules above apply to Assignment method types.

 Entitlement Assignment Types

-Please see OIG Entitlement Assignment Grant Types article on how these function.
+Please see the OIG Entitlement Assignment Grant Types article on how these function.

 Entitlement Grant Behavior